singhvik/singhvik.github.io/_posts/2020-08-29-java9-new-features.md

 |  For an introduction type: /help intro
 ```

-simply print something you can write a println call without need of any classes
+To print something, you can write a println call without need of any classes.

 ```java
 System.out.println("Vikram testing Java 9")
 Vikram testing Java 9
 ```

-Notice we did not need to put a semicolon at the end.
+Notice there is not need to put a semicolon at the end.

-jshell remembers the variables you create so you can create variables and use them later.
+jshell remembers the variables you create, you can create as many variables you want and use them later.

 ```java
 jshell> String str1="Be "